PwnHubCTF/deployer/README.md

 ## Installation
-### From source, with docker for Redis and MySQL
+### From source, with docker for Redis and MySQL (DEV)

 - You need docker & docker-compose
 - Copy and paste .env.example, to create a .env file `cp .env.example .env`
-- Then, run `docker-compose up -d `, to create a redis and a mysql docker
 - Populate env file
   - GITHUB_TOKEN is needed in order to pull private repositories
+- Then, run `docker compose -f .\docker-compose.yml up -d `, to create a redis and a mysql docker
 - Install dependencies `npm install`
 - You can now start NestJS app `npm run start:dev`

+### For production, with docker

+- You need docker & docker-compose
+- Copy and paste .env.example, to create a .env file `cp .env.example .env`
+- Populate env file
+  - GITHUB_TOKEN is needed in order to pull private repositories
+- run `docker compose up -d `

+/!\ If `docker compose` doesn't works, try `docker-compose`

 # Usage

-In dev mode, you can go to `http://localhost:3000/api` to test API routes
+In dev mode, you can go to `http://localhost:3000/api` to test API routes (set the token in Authorize, on web page)

 This project is an API to deploy a docker compose stack, from a github URL